-In the simplest sense, a Turkish get-up is when you lay on the ground while holding a weight straight over your head, standing up, and then you reverse that entire movement until you arrive safely back on the ground.
+In the simplest sense, a Turkish get-up is when you lay on the ground while holding a weight straight over your head, stand up, and then you reverse that entire movement until you arrive safely back on the ground.

 Don’t let this short description fool you.
 This is actually quite a complex movement, one which involves many different movement patterns and physiological skills (which we will get into in just a second).

 The exercise has been dubbed the Turkish get-up because it is said to have originated in Turkey.
 Ancient Turkish soldiers supposedly used the get-up as part of their strength training regime.

 Legend has it that old-time strongmen would teach a prospective student the Turkish get-up, and then tell them to come back when they were able to perform it with 100 lbs.
 Their real training would begin only after this was accomplished.